retypeapp/retype/guides/themes.md

 ---
 # Themes

 Retype's [`theme`](/configuration/project.md#theme) system allows you to customize the visual appearance of your website by overriding [[theme variables]].
-With themes, you can adjust colors, spacing, typography, and other design elements to match your brand or personal preferences.
+With themes, you can adjust colors, spacing, typography, and other design elements to match your brand or project preferences.

 !!!base Pro Feature
 The theme functionality requires a [Retype Pro](/pro/pro.md) key or adding the following [`pro`](/configuration/project.md#pro) trial mode setting into your project `retype.yml` configuration file: